 What Exactly Are Trace Minerals?

 So what are some examples of trace minerals?
-Iron, zinc, copper, fluoride, selenium, iodine, molybdenum, chromium, and manganese.
-Of these, likely iron, zinc, fluoride, and iodine are the only ones you are familiar with.
-However, trace minerals are all necessary for the body, especially the ones listed above.
+While you might be more familiar with minerals like iron, zinc, fluoride, and iodine, other trace minerals include copper, selenium, molybdenum, chromium, and manganese.
+All trace minerals are necessary for the body, especially the ones listed above.
 I will start with iron, as there are some major issues that lack of iron and iron overload can have on the body.

-To start with, iron deficiency is the most common nutritional problem worldwide.
+To start with, iron deficiency is the most common nutritional problem worldwide (1).
 This is mostly due to the third world and developing countries, but iron deficiencies are still prevalent in the United States.
 Of utmost concern is iron deficiencies in children.
-Because their brain is still developing, iron is very necessary for proper development.
+Because their brain is still developing, iron is very necessary for proper development (2).

-Children with iron deficiencies are also more likely to develop disorders such as ADHD/ADD.
+Children with iron deficiencies are also more likely to develop disorders such as ADHD/ADD (3).
 Iron is important because it is able to easily change from one form (ferrous iron) to another (ferric iron).
 This lets iron move to other substances via electron transfer.
-Besides energy metabolism, iron is needed in the immune system and in brain development, as noted previously.
+Besides energy metabolism, iron is needed in the immune system and in brain development.

-Interestingly, iron is absorbed differently, depending on if you are eating an animal, or a plant.
-Bioavailability in animal forms of iron is much greater than in any plant based food, thanks to phytates, fiber and polyphenols, which all block absorption of this trace mineral.
+Interestingly, iron is absorbed differently, depending on if you are eating an animal, or a plant (4).
+Bioavailability in animal forms of iron is much greater than in any plant based food (5), thanks to phytates, fiber and polyphenols, which all block absorption of this trace mineral.

 If you’re following a Paleo diet, the best sources of iron include steak, beef, chicken, fish, beef liver, spinach, and clams.
 Iron deficiency is a very serious problem, and leads to poor growth, cognitive impairment, decreased performance and hair loss, among many other issues.
 Iron overload, officially called hemochromatosis, leads to many issues as well.
 Seizures, fever and low blood sugar are common, as is liver damage.

 Selenium is a much-forgotten trace mineral but it is very important in the body.
-Selenium helps to regulate glutathione peroxidase, which is vital to protecting the body from oxidative damage.
+Selenium helps to regulate glutathione peroxidase, which is vital to protecting the body from oxidative damage (6).
 Oxidative damage means disease, aging, etc.

 Selenium was only just discovered in 1979 and there are actually more than 50 different protein versions found in the body…so far.
 2 amino acid derivatives – selenocysteine and selenomethionine – are the holders of the majority of selenium in the body.
 Foods that are best for selenium are Brazil nuts (3 will meet your daily requirement), oysters, tuna, pork, beef and lamb, and chicken.

-Selenium is also required to produce thyroid hormone, called tetraiodothyronine or T4.
+Selenium is also required to produce a thyroid hormone called tetraiodothyronine, or T4.
 Selenium is also needed for the conversion of T4 to the more active form, T3 (triiodothyronine).
-Thyroid dysregulation is a massive problem in today’s society, and selenium is a great natural help.
+Thyroid dysregulation is a massive problem in today’s society, and selenium is a great natural help (7).
 T cells are produced via the help of selenium and they kill harmful bacteria that invade the body.
 As in iron, selenium is important for the development of brain cells.

 Sometimes farm animals are deficient in selenium.
 In these cases, glutathione peroxidase cannot be formed.
-This should give you some idea of how important selenium truly is, since glutathione peroxidase is vital for cellular health.
+This should give you some idea of how important selenium truly is, since glutathione peroxidase is vital for cellular health (8).

 Iodine is another important trace mineral and one which you are likely familiar with.
 Also important to triiodothyronine (T3) and thyroxine (T4), iodine is added to forms of salt.
 Besides this, sea foods are the best sources of dietary iodine.
 Besides seafood, iodine can be found in beef liver, potato, turkey and eggs.

 Lack of iodine inhibits the production of thyroid hormones.
 This means more and more TSH (thyroid stimulating hormone).
 This causes a goiter, which is an unpleasant growth found in the neck region.
-Mild iodine deficiency has also been linked to lower IQ scores.
+Mild iodine deficiency has also been linked to lower IQ scores (13).

 Our last topic today will be copper.
 Copper deficiency, usually caused by over-supplementation of other minerals, is called Menkes’ syndrome.
 Copper is best found in beef, seafood and nuts.
 Liver and oysters are the absolute best sources of copper, and you can even sneak in some chocolate if you really want to.

-Copper is also part of superoxide dismutases, enzymes involved in antioxidant reactions.
+Copper is also part of superoxide dismutases (14), enzymes involved in antioxidant reactions.
 This means it’s vital to fight cellular damage, which will help stop aging-related problems.
 You are probably now starting to understand the importance of not only a good diet but also the importance of trace minerals.

 What questions do you have on trace minerals?
 Do you have too much iron in your diet?
 Not enough?
 Share your opinions in the comments.